 Frozen Food/Defrosting Quality

-The CPT-160's defrost mode slowly warms and thaws frozen goods before moving on to full toasting temperature.
+This model's defrost mode takes frozen goods and slowly warms and thaws them before ramping up to full toasting temperature.
 Generally, we found that models using this technique performed much better in our frozen food tests.
 While the CPT-160 performed acceptably in our tests, it did not perform as well as other models that utilize this technique.
 It struggled to make even toast from frozen bread, churning out slices with large white splotches.
 Even on higher shade settings the defrost function toasted frozen waffles on the light side, but they were toasted all the way through.
 This relatively poor frozen bread and mediocre frozen waffle performance earned the CPT-160 a score of 4 on our defrosting test.
 It was just slightly better than the worst performing Darth Toaster, but nowhere near the quality of the top performing Smeg and Oster Jelly Bean.

 The CPT-160 offers average performance at an average price.
 However, for a list price that is less you can get the Best Buy Award Winning Oster Jelly Bean, which far outperformed the CPT-160 in our bread and frozen goods testing and feels more solidly built.
 We would call the CPT-160's value average, there are certainly better values out there, but it clearly is not a bad value.

 At its core, the CPT-160 is a basic toaster that provides basic functionality.
 With its reasonably low price, few people will find it a dissatisfying purchase, but there are certainly better options and better values to be found.